 Breakfast is available for K-8th grade each morning from 7:05 a.m. -7:25 a.m.
-If a PK3 or PK4 student wants to participate in breakfast, he/she must be accompanied by a parent.
+If a PreK-3 or PreK-4 student wants to participate in breakfast, he/she must be accompanied by a parent.
 The parent must check-in through the office after 7:05, bring their child to breakfast, then after eating, drop them off at the door of the ELC.
-Students who do not arrive to campus by 7:25 will not be able to eat breakfast at school.
 Students who receive free or reduced-price lunch are also eligible for free or reduced-price breakfast.

 There will be no charging of meals or extras.
 Students must maintain a balance in their account at all times.